Health Encyclopedia

 Side view of woman’s foot in low-heeled shoe.

-Side view of man’s foot in lace-up shoe.
+Side view of man’s foot in lace-up shoe, showing half an inch of space at end of shoe.

 Ice massage

 To help relieve a painful bunion, put an ice cube in a plastic bag.
 Rub the ice on the bunion for 5 minutes.
-Repeat 2 to 3 times a day.
+Repeat 2 or 3 times a day.

 Pads

-You may want to put a bunion shield type pad over the bunion to cushion it.
+You may want to put a bunion-shield type of pad over the bunion to cushion it.
 You can buy bunion pads at most drugstores.
+Also, you can use toe spacers or other inserts in your shoe to help decrease the pain from a bunion.

 Surgery

-Wearing wider shoes and padding the bunion may not relieve the pain.
-Your healthcare provider may then suggest surgery.
+If wearing wider shoes and padding the bunion does not relieve the pain, your doctor may suggest surgery.
 During surgery, the bunion is shaved away and the bones are put back in a straight line.

 Powered by Krames by WebMD Ignite